Dundee welcome skipper Charlie Adam and Shaun Byrne back to training with James McPake saying returning Dees will be like new signings

 Skipper Adam has been absent since the defeat at Ross County on December 11 with Dundee losing the following three games against Hearts, Hibs and Aberdeen.

-And without their talisman have only picked up one point this term.
+And without their talisman they have only picked up one point this term.

 Holding midfielder Byrne, meanwhile, has been out of action for much longer.